Web Designer vs. Web Developer

 Staff Writer

-It’s easy to get web developers and web designers mixed up – they both work on websites, use similar tools, and sometimes have similar skills.
-Or that’s what it looks like from the outside looking in.
+It’s easy to get web developers and web designers mixed up – they both work on websites, use similar tools, and sometimes have overlapping skills.
+At least, that’s how it looks from the outside.

 Here’s an easy guide on how to tell the roles apart.